nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    West project
       Any of the listed :term:`repositories <Repository>` inside a :term:`West manifest file`.

+   Wi-Fi Protected Access® (WPA)
+      A security protocol developed by Wi-Fi Alliance.
+      It comes in three flavours WPA, WPA2 and WPA3 respectively, with each offering higher security compared to its predecessor.

    Wireshark
       A free software tool that captures wireless traffic and reproduces it in a readable format.